xcomponent/scenario-documentation/concepts/README.md

 definition.
 Hundreds of scenario definitions can be created and stored in the Scenario server.

-Tasks may be arranged is several ways:
+Tasks may be arranged in several ways:
 * connect several tasks in sequence, to be executed in that order
 * connect one task to several others (fork).
 For example, in the the diagram below, First forks into Second and Third.
 When First completes its execution, all the tasks in the fork (in this case Second and Third) are started.
 * connect many tasks to one, using the Join operator
-* create a pipeline of calculations (see next paragraph)

 Here’s a view of the Graphical Designer in action :